Y4 2025 - 2026

 Spellings:

-The children will receive weekly spelling homework on Spelling Shed linked to the spelling patterns they are learning in class.
+The children will continue to receive weekly spelling homework on Spelling Shed linked to the spelling patterns they are learning in class.
 In addition, the children should learn the National Curriculum spelling lists which were given out at the start of the year.
 Children are expected to learn one column of spellings per half term and will require help and support at home to ensure the children achieve well.
 Ideally this should happen weekly – little and often – to enable the children to master the spelling of all of the words.
 We realise that some of these spellings may appear quite demanding, but every child in the country has to be proficient in the spelling of these relevant age-related words.
 (See attached list)

 Times Tables